 Stop by and visit, we're located in the only farmhouse on campus!

 Our mission is to undertake and complete projects that will benefit the local communities within Rhode Island and Southeastern Massachusetts while providing RWU students with experience in real-world projects that deepen their academic experiences.

 When trying to come up with a blog name, we wanted it to be something fun that showed why this blog was created.
 Using traditional social media, we have found we just can't go as in-depth on our projects.
 This blog will hopefully provide all readers with a deeper understanding of what happens at the CPC by sharing all the untold stories, and behind the scenes looks at various projects.

-Mia Viverios was born and raised in Bristol, RI.
+Mia Brum was born and raised in Bristol, RI.
 She is a graduate of Rhode Island College with a bachelor’s degree in Social Work.
-Mia is pursuing her master’s degree in Leadership this spring 2018 at Roger Williams University.
-Her work background spans from working with families and the elderly population in the social work field, to recruitment and training of college students for a nationally known college internship program.
+Mia pursued her master’s degree in Leadership the spring of 2018 at Roger Williams University.
+Her work background spans from working with families and the elderly population in the social work field to recruitment and training of college students for a nationally known college internship program.